 - Stops the batteries from being discharged too much by disconnecting your devices when the battery SOC gets too low.

-- Helps lower the amount of maintanence work required on your batteries by charging in certain ways
+- Helps lower the amount of maintenance work required on your batteries by charging in certain ways.

 You will want to make sure you get a solar controller that will display the state of charge for your battery bank.
 This helps diagnose problems if your tower stops working and your customers need it fixed urgently.

 Your panels will have a maximum amp output current.
-If you have wired your panels in parallel, you will need to add together the maximum amp output current of each of them - you will want a controller that can handle at least this amount with pleanty of capacity to spare.
+If you have wired your panels in parallel, you will need to add together the maximum amp output current of each of them.
+You will want a controller that can handle at least this amount with plenty of capacity to spare.
 It may be wise to purchase a controller that handles double the current than what you need in case you wish to add more radios or panels in the future.

 Also check if you have used gel or liquid flooded batteries and that the controller or regulator will work with your batteries.
 This is especially true if you use AGM or gel batteries.
-The controller needs to be set to charge in a specific way so that it doesnt cause high gas pressure inside the sealed battery.
-Flooded batteries need ventilation becuase they are not completely sealed and gasses escape when charging.
+The controller needs to be set to charge in a specific way so that it doesn't cause high gas pressure inside the sealed battery.
+Flooded batteries need ventilation because they are not completely sealed and gas escapes when charging.

 The Load Output

 One important feature of a solar controller is the load output.
 This is where you connect your devices.
 You must be careful with this feature though.
-Some controllers assume it will be to automatically control lighting and so switches the load output on in the evening and off during the day.
+Some controllers assume it will be to automatically control lighting, therefore will switch on the load output in the evening and switch it off during the day.
 For our 24-hour radios, you need to make sure the load output can be switched on all the time and will not turn off by any automatic feature before purchasing the controller.
 Some controllers like the Steca brand pictured above-right, allow you to press a button to switch the load on or off, or use the menu to enable automatic functions such as turning it on x hours after darkness and off in the morning.
 The important thing is that it does allow the manual-only switching mode.

 The first step would be to check the solar controller.
-Some with lcd screens will show an error code to help you diagnose the problem.
-If its just been raining too long then you will need to add another solar panel and expand the size of your battery bank to prevent it from happening again.
+Some with LCD screens will show an error code to help you diagnose the problem.
+If it's just been raining too long then you will need to add another solar array and expand the size of your battery bank to prevent it from happening again.